RTEMS/rtems-docs/c-user/configuring_a_system.rst

 increment when required.
 Both ways allocate space from inside the RTEMS Workspace.

-See :ref:`Unlimited Objects` for more details about the second way, which allows for dynamic allocation of objects and therefore does not provide determinism.
+See :ref:`ConfigUnlimitedObjects` for more details about the second way, which allows for dynamic allocation of objects and therefore does not provide determinism.
 This mode is useful mostly for when the number of objects cannot be determined ahead of time or when porting software for which you do not know